CCI-MOC/m2/docs/Beginners_guide_docs/BMI_installation.md

 ```

-  b.
-Modify the project project and network from 'bmi_infra' and 'bmi_network' to the project and network you created within HIL (below is an example).
+  -   Modify the project project and network from 'bmi_infra' and 'bmi_network' to the project and network you created within HIL (below is an example).

 ```
 	- name: Bootstrap the database